vshymanskyy/StandWithUkraine/docs/CommunityUpdates.md

 ## Mar 7, 2022
 Update from [vshymanskyy](https://github.com/vshymanskyy):

-> My own house is likely destroyed by Russian Forces in Irpin.
+> Just confirmed that my own house is destroyed by Russian Forces in Irpin.
 The R&D lab is gone.
 Our children have nowhere to return now.
 It's a pile of money, hard work and dedication.
 But I'm happy my family and friends are all safe. ❤️
 Irpin is a peaceful city near Kyiv.
 Part of the city is currently occupied by russians.